Jonathan Varghese

 Along with handling standard issues of pains and aches in the body, from head to toe, my approach involves regarding and working with you in your wholeness and helping you build a relationship with your Health.
 In helping you find relief, we will also explore: finding more ease and range in functional movement and posture, deeper integrated functional reserve, more resilience in the immune system, more calm and settling in your nervous system, and invite a more neutral and transparent physiology that can find easier access and inspiration from the forces of creation that naturally support growth and development.

-Typically 2-4 sessions are needed to see a shift in symptoms thought this number can vary based on how chronic and acute your situation.
+Typically a series with me would be anywhere from 3-8 sessions are needed to see a shift in symptoms though this number can vary based on how chronic and acute your situation.
 Usually what is rigid in your body and making you feel pain is coming from a deeper cause which we want to set free so that you can move easily in life again, without having to be preoccupied with your body, or old and unhelpful patterns.
 For the first session, I recommend taking a 75-90 minute block.
 Following sessions can be 60 minutes in length though my Montreal sessions tend to often remain 75 minutes.